Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

 * Lesson 22 - Component Lifecycle Methods
   * A react component goes through difference stages during it lifecycle, which are basically some predefined method that we can modify.
   * ***IMP NOTE:- This lifecycle methods are available for a class components and not on a functional components***
-  * A component lifecycle methods can be miningly classified into four phases and their respective method are according to the following conditions
+  * A component lifecycle methods can be miningly classified into four phases:-
     * Mounting:- When an instance of a component is being created and inserted into the DOM.
     * Updating:- When a component being re-rendered as a result of change to either its props or state.
     * Unmounting:- When a component being removed from the DOM.